dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     [config]
     SKIP_TIMES = "%H:0,2,4,6,8,10,12,14,16,18,20,22"

-You can also specify multiple strftime directives in a single time format.
+Multiple strftime directives can be specified in a single time format.

 Example 5::